My alarm clock glared 1:30am again. Ugh!

 - This works particularly well if you have a busy mind.
 I keep a pad of paper by my bed, but the notes app in your phone works just as well.
 Before bed, quickly scribbled down all the things your mind is thinking about, worrying about, or trying to remember to get done.
 Get it all out!
 Then simply pray over the list and give it to God, trusting Him to help you leave it in His hands and rest for the night.
 You can glance at the list the next morning to see if there is anything you need to remember to accomplish that day.

 - Some people love them and some people hate them.
 When I was dealing with insomnia related to anxiety, putting a weighted blanket on in the middle of the night was the trick to help me get back to sleep.
 It feels like a full body hug and can truly calm your nervous system if it gets heightened at bed time or in the middle of the night.
 Weighted blankets are known to stimulate oxytocin which helps your body to calm itself down.

 5. No screen time an hour before bed.

-- I completely understand that this feels next to impossible, but the nights that I actually keep myself away from a screen for 30min -one hour before my head hit the pillow were much easier to get into a deep sleep.
+- I completely understand that this feels next to impossible, but the nights that I actually keep myself away from a screen for 30 minute to an hour before my head hits the pillow were much easier to get into a deep sleep.
 We know now that even the blue light from our screens can literally block melatonin in our bodies and keep us from getting into sleep mode at night.
 Blue light blocking glasses are a good alternative, but getting away from screens is even better.